 Just like any type of DWI / DUI violation, refusing to take a chemical test to determine your blood alcohol content (BAC) at the time of your arrest is a crime in the State of Minnesota and is treated as a separate criminal offense.

-Also like DWI charges, when convicting an individual for refusing to submit to a chemical test, the state must prove the following elements:
+In order to be convicted for refusing to submit to a chemical test, the state must prove that:

-- Law Enforcement has probable cause to believe that someone drove, operated or was in physical control of a motor vehicle while under the influence of alcohol or controlled substance,
+- Law Enforcement had probable cause to believe that someone drove, operated or was in physical control of a motor vehicle while under the influence of alcohol or controlled substance,

 - Law Enforcement read the Minnesota Implied Consent Advisory to the suspected DWI offender,

-- The suspected DWI offender refuses to submit to a chemical test.
+- The suspected DWI offender refused to submit to a chemical test.

 Minnesota Implied Consent Advisory.

 Law enforcement officials are required to read to any individual suspected of driving under the influence the Minnesota Implied Consent Advisory.
+This advisory is sometimes referred to as the breath test advisory.
 The Implied Consent Advisory contains the following information:

 - The officer suspects that you have driven, operated or been in physical control of a motor vehicle while under the influence (in violation of Minn.
 Stat. §169A.20),